e-wu/learning/course-js/challenge-for-loops-beginner/2_task.md

 - The ```end``` vairable is always 100.
 - Please only write out the index with ```console.log```.
 - You must use the ```start``` and ```end``` variables in your for loop.
-- You must do everything using only by modifying the for loop header.
+- You must do everything by modifying the for loop header.
 The for loop body must remain as for example:
     ```
+    function validateLoop(start, end) {
         for (...) {
             console.log(i);
+        }
     }
     ```